'Turbo Timo' Werner gives new-look Chelsea goal threat

 "He told me that I could silence everyone who doesn't like me by doing just one thing: scoring," Werner told Focus magazine at the time.

-Werner's mission was quickly accomplished as his goals fired Leipzig into the Champions League.
+Werner's mission was quickly accomplished as his goals fired Leipzig into the Champions League, earning widespread admiration just months after he had been pilloried by the critics.

 After a blistering start to the campaign, Tammy Abraham's form had stagnated before the virus lockdown, with an ankle injury hampering his progress.

-Werner's ability to cut in from the left or play through the middle offers options to complement Abraham and Olivier Giroud as Chelsea look to close the gap on Liverpool and Manchester City at the top of the Premier League.
+Werner's ability to cut in from the left or play through the middle offers options to complement Abraham and Olivier Giroud as Chelsea look to take the next step in their development under Lampard.

 © 2020 AFP